 - Punting on the Avon River

 - Christchurch Gondola ride (see our gondola review and images)

-Are you a fan of botanic gardens?
 Have you been punting on the Avon River in Christchurch?